Ideas to Action

 - Move beyond the classroom and gain tangible skills through work opportunities both on- and off-campus, including research and teaching assistantships alongside our faculty experts.

 - Solve a real-world problem for a real-world client in your team-based Capstone Project, collaborating with our top industry and government partners.

 - Make meaningful connections through internships and apprenticeships, many of which lead to jobs—60% convert into full-time offers.

 - Apply your newly earned knowledge from class to immersive activities, workshops, events, and student clubs.

 Not only do these opportunities crystallize concepts and strategies learned in coursework, they add highly marketable industry experience to your resume prior to graduation.
 In fact, 99% of MISM graduates have full-time job offers within three months of graduating—more than three quarters secure an offer prior to graduation.

-Most full-time Heinz College master’s students complete a team-based project, working in close collaboration with a real-world client.
+Heinz College MISM students complete a team-based project, working in close collaboration with a real-world client.
 These projects fulfill an actual business or operational need for our partners, giving students an opportunity to have a measurable impact while still in school.

 Recent MISM Capstone clients include:

 - Thomson Reuters